 Whatever an individual's view regarding the best model with which to understand and respond to emotional and mental distress, it is clear that since the mid-2000s there has been growing professional and public criticism of the utility and validity of the 'biomedical' model and associated interventions - a model in which distress has been assumed by some to be rooted in an underlying disease mechanism or organic pathology.
 It is important to note, however, that such criticism has been advanced not only by non-medical professionals.
 Indeed, many of its proponents stem from the medical and psychiatric community itself, where today there is a diversity of views regarding the utility and validity of this model.
 In short, the lines of debate cut through all mental health disciplines, and so can no longer be framed in disciplinary polarised ways.
-Furthermore, such debates now evidence.
-For example, at the time of writing the guideline on depression (CG90) is undergoing an additional period of consultation in response to criticisms from a coalition of stakeholders, which includes many therapy organisations.

-resonate beyond the disciplines themselves, in ever larger sections of the academic, political, media and service-user communities, and similarly stem from increasing concern that our mental health services are not just failing due to lack of investment, austerity, service and benefit cuts, etc., but owing to peoples' emotional and behavioural difficulties being over, unduly and unhelpfully medicalised.
-It has been argued that over-medicalisation has led, in turn, to the consequent over-prescribing of psycho-pharmaceuticals,^{12,13} rising mental health stigma,14 the proliferation of unnecessary and harmful long-term prescribing, and the crowding out of effective alternatives that people both need and want.^{15,16} These arguments have dovetailed with others that pertain to the medical model, such as the value or otherwise of psychiatric diagnosis more broadly^{17-21}; the role of conflicts of interest between the pharmaceutical industry, prescribers and drug-researchers22-24; the lack of biomarkers for 'mental disorders' or evidence for the chemical imbalance theory of mental distress ^{25,15}; the evidence that antidepressants may yield no clinically significant benefits over placebos for most people despite ever-rising prescriptions30-33; the expanding knowledge of withdrawal problems^{34,4,5}, and the growing concern that long-term use of psychiatric drugs is often associated with poor outcomes and increased harms3.
+Furthermore, such debates now resonate beyond the disciplines themselves, in ever larger sections of the academic, political, media and service-user communities, and similarly stem from increasing concern that our mental health services are not just failing due to lack of investment, austerity, service and benefit cuts, etc., but owing to peoples' emotional and behavioural difficulties being over, unduly and unhelpfully medicalised.
+It has been argued that over-medicalisation has led, in turn, to the consequent over-prescribing of psycho-pharmaceuticals, 12,13 rising mental health stigma, 14 the proliferation of unnecessary and harmful long-term prescribing, and the crowding out of effective alternatives that people both need and want.
+15,16 These arguments have dovetailed with others that pertain to the medical model, such as the value or otherwise of psychiatric diagnosis more broadly17-21; the role of conflicts of interest between the pharmaceutical industry, prescribers and drug-researchers^{22-24}; the lack of biomarkers for 'mental disorders' or evidence for the chemical imbalance theory of mental distress 25,15; the evidence that antidepressants may yield no clinically significant benefits over placebos for most people despite ever-rising prescriptions30-33; the expanding knowledge of withdrawal problems^{34,4,5}, and the growing concern that long-term use of psychiatric drugs is often associated with poor outcomes and increased harms3.
 These concerns, criticisms and areas of debate have been articulated, advanced and engaged with not only by psychologists, academics and therapists, but also by many psychiatrists who have seen in the psychiatric perspectives and treatments once championed in the 1990s, many promises left unrealised.